best probiotic supplement

 Do you need Probiotics?
 The best way to test your bacteria levels

-My favourite test to measure the health of your beneficial bacteria, levels of opportunistic bacteria and whether you have any pathogenic bacteria, parasites, worms or yeast infections is the G.I Map test.
+My favourite test to measure the health of your beneficial bacteria, levels of opportunistic bacteria and whether you have any pathogenic bacteria, parasites, worms or yeast infections is the Gut Zoomer test from Vibrant Wellness, it is similar to other advanced stool tests like the G.I Map test.

 Are Probiotic Foods or Probiotic Supplements the Best?

-This depends if you are trying to maintain good health, or if you are wanting to address a particular health condition like IBS, or if you have just taken a course of antibiotics.
+This depends if you are trying to maintain good health, or if you are wanting to address a particular health condition like Irritable Bowel Syndrom (IBS), or if you have just taken a course of antibiotics.

 Noteworthy: A quick word of warning on yogurts, the majority of commercially available yogurts only contain L. bulgaricus and S. thermophilus which do not have beneficial health benefits.